 Soon, we started taking Howard for daily walks along the beach.
 Even as a delicate little puppy dog, he loved to bound up to much bigger dogs, and didn't hesitate to run up to strangers to say hello.
 This was definitely not the "shy Sheltie" I had read about.

 Howard Gets Bigger

-Our Sheltie puppy quickly grew up into a very confident Sheltie dog.
+Howard rapidly grew into a very confident adult Sheltie.
 By one year old, he was full size.
-(Check out these photos of Howard evolving from a puppy to an adult dog.)
+Check out these photos of Howard evolving to see the surprising transition.